stackeduary/StatMaster/calculations.md

-# Baseball Statistics PRD: `calculations.md`
+# Men’s Slowpitch Softball Statistics PRD: `calculations.md`

-This document defines the **core, commonly used baseball player and pitcher statistics** to support future calculation logic.
-It intentionally **omits advanced sabermetrics** (e.g., wRC+, WAR, FIP, xwOBA) and focuses on traditional box-score stats and a few widely understood rate stats.
+This document defines the **core statistics and formulas for men’s slowpitch softball** used by this app.
+It is intentionally focused on the **simplest, most common stats** a recreational slowpitch team cares about.

-All formulas are written in conceptual form, not implementation form (e.g., rounding rules and edge-case handling are left to code design).
+All formulas are written conceptually (rounding, null-handling, and edge cases are left to implementation).
+This file should be treated as the **source of truth for stat names and formulas**.

 ---

 ## 1. Core Counting Stats (Batters)

+These are the basic per-player counting stats tracked by the scorer during and after each game.

 - **Games Played (`G`)**
-  Number of games in which the player appears.
+  Number of games in which the player appears for at least one plate appearance or defensive inning.

 - **Plate Appearances (`PA`)**
   Total completed batting turns:
-  `PA = AB + BB + HBP + SF + SH + other rule-based appearances`
+  `PA = AB + BB + HBP + other rule-based appearances (league-specific)`

 - **At Bats (`AB`)**
-  Plate appearances **excluding** walks, hit-by-pitch, sacrifices, catcher interference, etc.
+  Plate appearances **excluding** walks and hit-by-pitch.
+  (Sacrifice bunts/flies are rare in men’s slowpitch and can be folded into outs; no special stat needed.)

 - **Hits (`H`)**
   Any fair ball allowing the batter to reach at least first base **without** an error or fielder's choice.